zhihuij/ganger/README.md

 Before doing the actual work, you need to setup a [ZooKeeper](http://zookeeper.apache.org/) instance, and use the address to start master and slave nodes.

+Start ganger in three steps: 1) start the ZooKeeper instance; 2) start the slave nodes by using `bin/auto-slave.sh`; 3) start the master node by using `bin/ganger.sh`.

+Use ganger as following:

+    load ../sample/xmpp.properties  # load a project configuration file deploy xmpp  # deploy the packages defined by this project launch xmpp  # and lauch them

 See [here](https://github.com/onlychoice/ganger/blob/master/sample/xmpp.properties)
 for a sample configuration format for a project.